yujiaxin666/rockphypy/docs/source/autoapi/rockphypy/EM/index.rst

       compute geometric strain concentration factors P and Q for prolate and oblate spheroids according to Berymann (1980).See also: Berryman_sc, Berryman_func

-      :param Km: Shear modulus of matrix phase.
+      :param Km: bulk modulus of matrix phase.
 For Berryman SC       approach, this corresponds to the effective moduli of the composite.
       :type Km: float
-      :param Gm: Bulk modulus of matrix phase.
+      :param Gm: shear modulus of matrix phase.
 For Berryman SC approach, this corresponds to the effective moduli of the composite.
       :type Gm: float
       :param Ki: 1d array of bulk moduli of N constituent phases, [K1,K2,...Kn]
       :type Ki: array-like